tomas-fryza/vhdl-labs/lab4-alu/README.md

 * Understand the concatenate operator (`&`)
 * Construct a simple Arithmetic Logic Unit (ALU)
-* Understant the basic flag bits
+* Understand the basic flag bits
 * Practice instantiating VHDL sub-components

 <a name="preparation"></a>